miholjcicmarko/Sliders/README.md

-# Showcasing Mock up of Interactive Visualization
+# Mock up of Interactive Visualization

+Link for the website: https://miholjcicmarko.github.io/Sliders/